-- MEDFOR Mediterranean Forestry and Natural Resources Management UL and UCP
+- MEDfOR Mediterranean Forestry and Natural Resources Management UL and UCP

 - Forest Science (UP)

 - Scienze Forestali e Ambientali (UT)

 - Gestión forestal y de recursos naturales en el mediterraneo (UV and UL)

 - Orman Mühendisligi -Yüksek Lisans (KTU)

 So, for example: if you decide to spend the first year in the U of Lisbon and the second year in the U of Tuscia, you will receive a double degree and possess a diploma from U of Lisbon and one from U Tuscia.
-In both diplomas you will have the total list of courses converted to the grade scale on each country.
 You will also have the title MEDfOR - Mediterranean Forestry and Natural Resourses Management and the title Scienze Forestali e Ambientali.
 Notice, that each diploma is released by each University, which binds to its own rules.
 In some universities, the release of the diplomas can take more than a year whilst for others the process is very fast.
-However you will also receive transcripts, with the list of courses and final grades released by the faculties which is usually a very quick process.
+However when you request for the diploma, you will also receive a final certificate, with the list of courses and final grades released by the faculties which is usually a very quick process.
+In the certificates you will have the total list of courses converted to the grade scale on each country.